jayniz/granted/README.markdown

 # Let's revoke a user's write access to a document
 user.revoke(:grant).from(document)

+# We can also do it rails association style
+document.read_users << user

 # Let's count all documents a user has read access to
 user.readable_documents.count